a6k/MMM-Fronius2/README.md

 * Detect offline converter and show last fetched data
 * Send power data to [MMM-EnergyMonitor](https://github.com/deg0nz/MMM-EnergyMonitor) (see below)

+*A word about extendability:*

+The module is designed in a way, that is is easily possible to support other power converters as well (depending on the fact that the devices have an interface to access data).
+If you have the need to support another manufacturer, please [create an issue](https://github.com/deg0nz/MMM-Fronius2/issues) and/or create a pull request :).

 ## Status

 The current development status of this module is: **maintained**